Updated: Jul 1

-This museum is located in the Palermo Chico district.
-This Is a fabulous building, similar to the MOMA in NYC with its many levels and hallways.
-There are more than 500 pieces of work that represent Latin American artists including Frida Kahlo.
+This museum, located in the Palermo Chico district, is a fabulous building, similar to the MOMA in NYC with its many levels and hallways.
+There are more than 500 pieces of work that represent Latin American artists, including Frida Kahlo.

 Plazas and Green Space

 Jardin Japones was a gift from Argentina's Japanese residents and is located in Palermo Chico.
 There are bonsai trees, pagodas, festive shrines and an impressive Koi pond.
 This is a great place to sit and people watch as well as stage photos As the scenery is delightful.
-There is a sushi bar or you can pack a lunch and linger.
+There is a sushi bar to buy food, or just pack a lunch and linger.

 Jardin Botanico is also located in Palermo Chico is the botanical garden.
 A pleasant walk, this garden is home to over 5000 species representing every continent.
 Plants and classic statues create a tranquil garden.

 The number one tourist attraction by far is the Necropolis.
 The elite of Argentina have been entombed here since the mid 19th century.
 The most famous resident is Eva Peron, wife of pro-working class president Juan Peron (1895-1974).